rglonek/bookmarks/README.md

 ## How to Use

-### Authentication (Optional)
+### Authentication

-#### Using Without Login (Local Mode)
+#### Using Without Sign-In (Local Mode)
-- The app works perfectly without logging in
+- The app works without signing in
 - All bookmarks are stored in your browser's localStorage
 - Data persists across browser sessions
 - No account needed

-#### Creating an Account & Logging In
+#### Signing In with Google
-1. Click the "🔒 Login" button in the header
+1. Click the "Sign in with Google" button in the header
-2. Click "Need an account?
-Register"
-3. Enter a username and password
-4. Click "Register & Login"
+2. Select your Google account
-5. Your existing local bookmarks will be synced to the server
+3. Your existing local bookmarks will be synced to the cloud

-#### Benefits of Logging In
+#### Benefits of Signing In
-- **Server Backup**: Your bookmarks are stored on the server
+- **Cloud Backup**: Your bookmarks are stored in Firebase
 - **Multi-Device Sync**: Access bookmarks from any device with intelligent merge
 - **Data Recovery**: Don't lose bookmarks if you clear browser storage
 - **Dual Storage**: Still stored locally for offline access